-Knight’s MFI™ System was specified for the Portland Building due to its award-winning sustainability and energy efficiency.
+The KWS MFI™ System was specified to support the terra cotta for the Portland Building due to its award-winning sustainability and energy efficiency.

 Housing the city’s municipal offices, the building was most notable for its graphic painted concrete and tile facade, which rescaled and flattened elements of classical architectural.

 But over the years, seismic deficiencies and water intrusions issues have plagued the structure, requiring constant maintenance, including a large renovation to fix cracks in the lobby and food court just 8 years after its opening.
 Read more about the project here.